elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 - **Policies**: Guidelines, mandates, or institutional frameworks.
 - **Webpages of groups or consortia**: Informational pages or organizational websites without a dedicated tool or service.

-Additionally, it is important to note that we do not distinguish between tools and resources; the terms are used interchangeably throughout RDMkit.
+Additionally, it is important to note that we do not distinguish between tools and resources; these terms are used interchangeably throughout RDMkit.

 Tool and resource mentions are allowed in the following sections:
 - **Your domain**